daaf/js-boilerplate/README.md

 ## About

-This is for my personal use, and I'm a beginner, so there's not much to it.
+This is for my personal use, so there's not much to it.
 For now, it contains:

 -   Basic project structure: **src** and **dist** directories, requisite **index.html**, **index.js**, and **styles.css** files
 -   Basic NPM config